tahminehmehrabii/Tahmineh/research.md

         </h5>

         <p>
-          Handling and basic care of laboratory animals, assistance with experimental procedures, sample collection, and adherence to laboratory animal welfare and biosafety protocols.
+        Handling and basic care of laboratory animals; assistance with experimental procedures; biological sample collection and processing; and compliance with laboratory animal welfare, ethical guidelines, and biosafety protocols.
         </p>
       </div>
     </details>